Drunk driving suspect said she was a carjacking victim: Lowell PD - NewsBreak

 Lowell Police, Lowell Fire Department, and Gaston Emergency Medical Services went to a traffic accident with injuries and found a vehicle down an embankment.

-First responders found the vehicle near George Poston Park at 1101 Lowell Spencer Mountain Road.
+First responders found the vehicle, reportedly a silver Toyota minivan, near George Poston Park at 1101 Lowell Spencer Mountain Road.
 Man killed in Gaston County shooting Sunday afternoon, suspect in custody

 Investigators found the owner, Darlene Whiteside, outside the vehicle and suspected her of intoxication.